hkandjimi/hkandjimi.github.io/_projects/6_project.md

 layout: page
 title: Ford Ranger T7 to Raptor
 subtitle: Ranger T7
 description: An attempt to transform a Ford Ranger T7 XLS to a complete Raptor look.
-Started off well but turned out to be a nightmare of a project, car was not mechanicaly stable - eventually the engine seized.
+Started well but turned out to be a nightmare of a project, the car was not mechanically stable - eventually, the engine seized.
 img: assets/img/projects/rangert7.png
 importance: 3
 category: Previous
+permalink: /projects/6_project/
 ---

-Following the T6 Success, I bought a T7 XLS double cab due to it's height aaand sort of the perfomance with an aim to replicate the full Raptor look.
-However, my plan was to save on buying the car and spend on cutomization -WORST MISTAKE EVER!!.
-Bought the car second hand of a dealer and they were not up front with the car issues.
-After getting it only noticeable  issues was the AC, so got this sorted and did my first cosmetics uprade - windshields, light covers and even threw in LED taillights,nextgen style.
+Following the T6 Success, I bought a T7 XLS double cab due to its height and sort of performance with an aim to replicate the full Raptor look.
+However, my plan was to save on buying the car and spend on customization -WORST MISTAKE EVER!!.
+Bought the car second-hand from a dealer and they were not upfront with the car's issues.
+After getting it only noticeable issue was the AC, so got this sorted and did my first cosmetics upgrade - windshields, light covers and even threw in LED taillights, nextgen style.

-But boy, was I in for a ride, the vehicle started having issues first with the brakes, then clutch and eventually the engine gave in and warranty was only offering 35% cover.
+But boy, was I in for a ride, the vehicle started having issues first with the brakes, then the clutch and eventually the engine gave in and the warranty was only offering 35% cover.
 Well in the time I had it there was fun and below are some mods I did.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">